hanabi/hanabi.github.io/docs/level-6.md

 - Often times, either you or the player who comes after you can perform a clue.
 And the clue would have the same result if done by either player.
 So who should do it?
 - One way to decide is to look at the next player's chop.
 Is their chop high-value, low-value, or useless?
 If it is high-value, then you should discard and let them give the clue.
 If it is low-value or useless, then you should give the clue and let them discard.
 - "Stealing" clues in this way is called *Discard Modulation*.
-If other players are discarding to let you give all of the clues, you probably have a high-value chop.
+If other players are discarding to let you give all of the clues, you might have a high-value chop.
 - For example, in a 3-player game:
   - All the 1's are played on the stacks except for the red 1.
-  - It is the *Mid Game*
+  - It is the *Mid-Game*
   - Alice plays the red 1 from her hand.
 (It was clued earlier with a *Play Clue*.)
   - Cathy has a red 3 on chop.
 This is a *one-away-from-playable* card that is valuable to the team.
 However, it would be illegal to clue the card directly with a *Play Clue* or a *Save Clue*.
   - Alice has a green 2 in her hand.